Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Open

-Sets or returns whether a dialog should be open or not
+Sets or returns whether a dialog should be open or not.

+Note: You cannot use the `open` attribute to open a modal dialog.
+Use `showModal()` instead.

 - Type: `boolean`
 - Default: `false`